 Inference: Based on the linear regression analysis conducted, we find that for every 1 mg/L increase in mean serum CRP levels, the mean fibrinogen level is estimated to increase by 5.251 mg/dL.
 Those with higher serum CRP levels were observed have higher serum fibrinogen levels.
 This observed association between serum CRP and fibrinogen levels would not be judged to be unusual if the true increase in fibrinogen levels were between 4.60 and 5.898 mg/d, based on calculated 95% confidence intervals.
 At a statistical significance level of 0.05, these results are indicative of an association between the serum levels of CRP and fibrinogen (two-sided P=0.0000).
+Score: 10.

 See table below.
+Score: 5;

 Methods: The CRP values were first log-transformed (base e).
 Subjects whose serum CRP levels were 0 were assigned CRP levels of 0.5 mg/L in order to allow for log-transformation.
 The association between the mean fibrinogen levels as defined by the continuous log-transformed CRP levels was evaluated using linear regression analysis.
 The Huber-White sandwich approximation was used to determine standard errors.

 The intercept was found to be 295.566.
 With regards to fibrinogen levels, this value is the fibrinogen value when the log-transformed CRP level is 0.
 This means that when CRP level is 1 (log 1=0), then the estimated fibrinogen level in the serum is 295.566 mg/dL.
+Score: 5.

 The slope of this analysis was found to be 36.833.
 With regards to fibrinogen levels, this means that for every unit logarithmic increase in CRP levels, fibrinogen levels are estimated to rise by 36.833 mg/dL.
+Score: 4.
+Mean fibrinogen level should be compared, -1.

 Inference: Based on the regression analysis conducted, we find that for every unit of logarithmic CRP level, the mean fibrinogen level is expected to increase by 36.833 mg/dL and those with higher log CRP (thus, higher CRP levels).
 The calculated 95% confidence intervals, this observed association between the natural log of CRP levels and fibrinogen levels would not be unusual if the true increase in fibrinogen level for every unit of log CRP was between 34.577 and 39.089 mg/dL.
 At a statistical significance level of 0.05, there is evidence that an association does exist between serum fibrinogen levels and the log-transformed serum CRP levels.
+Score: 10.

 See table below.
+Score: 5;

 Methods: The serum fibrinogen values were first log-transformed (base e).
 The association between the geometric mean fibrinogen levels as defined by the continuous serum CRP levels was evaluated using robust regression analysis.
 In order to make inferences on the geometric mean of fibrinogen levels, the estimates and confidence intervals were exponentiated.

 The geometric mean fibrinogen intercept obtained from the analysis was found to be 300.896 mg/dL.
 This means that when serum CRP levels are 0, the estimated geometric mean is estimated to be 300.896 mg/dL.
+Score: 5.

 The slope of the analysis was found to be 1.0140.
 With regards to the fibrinogen levels, this means that for each incremental increase in serum CRP levels, serum fibrinogen levels are estimated to increase by 1.40 %.
+Score: 4.
+Geometric mean fibrinogen levels should be stated, -1.